flowchain/node-p2p-chord/README.md

 ## Credits

-There are existing Node.js Chord implementations.
-And *node-p2p-chord* is inspired by them.
+There are existing Chord node.js implementations, and the *node-p2p-chord* is inspired by them.

 * [shigasumi/chord-node-js](https://github.com/shigasumi/chord-node-js)
 * [optimizely/chord](https://github.com/optimizely/chord)